 Mental health is an important part of the working environment, and organisations have a responsibility under the Health and Safety at Work Act 2015 to ensure they are providing a workplace which looks after the mental health of staff.
 Because everyone experiences mental health, every workplace should support mentally healthy work.

 WorkSafe has a responsibility to monitor and help improve mental health in the workplace.

 WorkSafe has established a Mentally Healthy Work team which will help WorkSafe evolve our capability and capacity and enhance the understanding of employers and workers.

-WorkSafe also refers to good mental health practices in the workplace as Mentally Healthy Work.
-When a business or organization has committed to and is supporting Mentally Healthy Work, its people thrive.
+WorkSafe also refers to good mental health practices in the workplace as mentally healthy work.
+When a business or organisation has committed to and is supporting mentally healthy work, its people thrive.

 Just like establishing and following practices around good safety, each business is likely to have their own unique challenges.
 There is no one-size-fits-all approach to mental health and wellbeing.

 When mental health in the workplace arises as a topic of discussion, people may focus on areas like reducing bullying and harassment, making work fun and enjoyable or having workers learn about resilience and manage their own mental health.

 While these are all good actions to take, mentally healthy work as a concept is far broader.
 Focusing almost entirely on preventing bullying and harassment is more of a reflection of a safety-based approach to mentally healthy work than a work-related health approach.